Techtonica/curriculum/APIs/api-basics.md

 ### Objective
-**Students will be able to** do something that we'll list here:
-- Things
-- More things
-- Even more things
-- Even more things
+**Students will be able to** read documentation for an API and use code samples to incorporate the API's features into their own projects.

 ### Specific Things To Teach
 - Things about the things